cortex-lab/phy/design/selection-order-color-refactor.md

 ## 4. Color lifecycle

-Color slots are stable for the lifetime of one reference:

-- Selecting a previously unseen cluster appends it to `color_order`.
-- Deselecting a cluster removes it from active presentation but retains its color slot.
-- Reselecting a cluster reuses its existing slot.
+Color-slot policy depends on the selection operation; final selected IDs alone are intentionally insufficient to choose a color transition:

+- `REPLACE` releases previous Similarity bindings and assigns the replacement selection from the first slot not occupied by an active Cluster-role member.
+  Consequently, directly clicking different single Similarity candidates and navigating with Space/Shift+Space use the same color (red when the reference is the only Cluster-role member).
+- `EXTEND` preserves existing bindings and assigns newly added IDs to released holes before extending the slot tuple.
+- `TOGGLE` preserves removed-cluster bindings as reservations, so removing an item from a multi-selection does not recolor the remaining items and reselecting it restores its color.
+- `CLEAR` releases Normal-mode Similarity bindings, allowing the next selection to start from the first Similarity slot.
 - Sorting, filtering, Merge transfers, and Merge reordering never change color slots.
-- Editing the Cluster selection while retaining the same reference preserves existing slots and appends new clusters.
+- Editing the Cluster selection while retaining the same reference preserves valid bindings and assigns newly active members deterministically.
 - Changing the reference starts a new color session.
 The new reference becomes slot zero, and active clusters receive fresh slots in presentation order.
-- Entering Merge mode preserves the Normal color registry.
+- Entering Merge mode freezes all existing bindings.
+New Merge-mode candidates use released holes or new slots, but no existing binding changes during the session.
-- Cancelling Merge restores the complete entry registry.
+- Cancelling Merge restores the complete entry assignment.
 - A committed merge selects a new reference and therefore starts a new registry.
-- Undo and redo restore the exact registry stored in their selection snapshots.
+- Undo and redo restore the exact assignment stored in their selection snapshots.

-Color slots are not reused before the reference changes.
-The registry is bounded by the number of clusters encountered for one reference and remains independent of the number of spikes.
+The assignment remains bounded by the number of clusters encountered for one reference and remains independent of the number of spikes.

 ## 5. Presentation lifecycle